 PQQ is naturally occurring in small quantities in green tea, natto, parsley and other foods, but you’ll get the most out of supplementing.
 Co-enzyme Q10, a molecule that helps to generate energy, and PQQ are combined in Bulletproof Unfair Advantage.

-Research shows that 100 mg of extract of coffee fruit (the red fruit that holds coffee beans) raised bBrain-derived neurotrophic factor (BDNF), which is a protein your body uses to make new brain cells, by about 140%.
-Coffee is a key ingredient in the supplement Neuromaster, which gives a brain boost.
+Research shows that 100 mg of coffee fruit extract (the red fruit that holds coffee beans) raises brain-derived neurotrophic factor (BDNF), which is a protein your body uses to make new brain cells, by about 140%.
+Coffee fruit extract is a key ingredient in the supplement Bulletproof Neuromaster, which gives your brain a boost.

 Just like you can work out your muscles, you can flex your brain cells to make them stronger and faster.
-Puzzle books, brain teaser toys and logic games all give your brain a trip to the gym.
+Puzzle books, crossword puzzles, brain teaser toys and logic games all give your brain a trip to the gym.
 Here are a few ideas:

-Furthermore, one method that has some science behind it is dual N-back training.
-Dual N back is progressive brain training… Meaning, it gets more challenging as you go in order to improve memory, problem-solving, imagination and REM sleep.
+Furthermore, one method that has some science behind it is dual N-back training: a form of progressive brain training.
+That means it gets more challenging as you go in order to improve memory, problem-solving, imagination and REM sleep.
 All you do is react to visual cues on a screen and press the right key when you get a location or audio match.
-More on that below…

 You might think sleeping is a time to rest your brain, but that couldn’t be further from the truth of what’s actually happening.
 Sleep is your brain’s most active time.
 While you’re snoozing, your brain is working hard to repair, clean out waste products and make and strengthen brain cell connections from what you learned and did throughout the day.